- Academic Affairs

 - Work Connections works with the faculty member and his or her provider to ensure that the faculty member is getting the appropriate access to care, appointment times, and follow-up needed to ensure that the case is being managed effectively.

-- The Key Administrator will communicate with Deb Erskine in LSA Divisional Affairs and will process a submittal form to place the faculty member on extended sick time via the HR system.
+- The Chief Administrator will communicate with Deb Erskine in LSA Divisional Affairs and will process a submittal form to place the faculty member on extended sick time via the HR system.

 - Work Connections works with the faculty member throughout her/ his time away to maintain contact on the status of his/her illness and recovery, manage questions about necessary accommodations for return to work, and inform the department when the faculty member is able to return to work.
 In this way, Work Connections is able to provide a confidential, third-party intermediary between the faculty member and department management.